ifwe/bruce/doc/troubleshooting.md

 Once debug logging is started, it will automatically stop when either the time limit specified by `--msg_debug_time_limit N` expires or the debug logfile size limit specified by `--msg_debug_byte_limit N` is reached.
-As with discard logfiles, only message values are currently logged.
-Adding keys to the logs is future work.
-The values are written in base64 encoded form.
+As with discard logfiles, keys and values are written in base64 encoded form.

 ### Other Tools